-The family that inspired Lawrence to write...
+The family who inspired Lawrence to write...

 D.H.
 Lawrence found in Haggs Farm, Underwood, Nottinghamshire, the people who lived there, and the surrounding countryside, his “first incentive to write”.
 The farm and the Chambers family inspired his first novel The White Peacock, provided the models for Miriam’s farm and family in Sons and Lovers and appeared in many of his early poems and short stories.
 Jessie Chambers was Lawrence's first girlfriend, portrayed as Miriam Leivers in Sons and Lovers; Jessie played a vital role in encouraging his early development as a writer.

 From 1901 - 1908 Lawrence visited the farm so regularly that he almost became one of the family and years later still referred to the area as “the country of my heart”.
 In a letter to David Chambers in 1928 he wrote “whatever I forget, I shall never forget the Haggs - I loved it so”.

 David Chambers with Mr & Mrs Wilson.
 The last tenants of Haggs Farm

 Haggs Farm has been uninhabited for over 50 years and is on private land with no public access.
 Despite being a Grade ll listed building since 1966, the house is in a serious state of disrepair.

 Haggs Farm was featured as Save Britain's Heritage property of the month in October 2018.
 Read more about it here.

 The Haggs Farm Preservation Society was formed in March 1986 to encourage the preservation of the farm buildings and to reinforce the vital importance of Haggs Farm to the early formative years of D.H.
 Lawrence’s development as an internationally renowned writer.

 The aims of the Society are:-